carpentries/lesson-development-training/episodes/infrastructure.md

 Complete the configuration of your lesson by adjusting the following fields in `config.yaml`:

-- `email`: add an email address people can contact with questions about the lesson/project.
+- `contact`: add an email address people can contact with questions about the lesson/project.
 - `created`: the date the lesson was created (today's date) in YYYY-MM-DD format.
 - `keywords`: a (short) list of keywords for the lesson, which can help people find your lesson when searching for resources online.
+At a minimum, include 'lesson', ‘carpentries-incubator’, your lesson's life-cycle stage, and your lesson's (human) language.
 - `source`: change this to the URL for your lesson repository.

 We will revisit the `life_cycle` and `carpentry` fields in `config.yaml` later in this training.